Cocaine and society: Lacing

-Street cocaine is often laced or "cut" with cheaper substances to increase bulk, including talc, lactose, sucrose, glucose, mannitol, inositol, caffeine, procaine, phencyclidine, phenytoin, lidocaine, strychnine, levamisole, fentanyl, and amphetamine.
-Caffeine, often added to street cocaine, increases cocaine's reinforcing and motivational effects, making the drug more compelling for users.
+Street cocaine is often laced or "cut" with cheaper substances which include talc, lactose, sucrose, glucose, mannitol, inositol, caffeine, procaine, phencyclidine, phenytoin, lidocaine, strychnine, levamisole, fentanyl, and amphetamine.
+Caffeine (often added to street cocaine) increases its reinforcing and motivational effects, making the drug more compelling for users.

 Cocaine is rarely prescribed for medical use, so nearly all recreational cocaine is sourced illegally.
-As it moves through a long chain of traffickers—often a dozen or more—each looking to maximize profit, the drug is commonly mixed with various adulterants.
-This widespread adulteration significantly raises the risk of poisoning or overdose.
-For users, this means it is extremely difficult to know what substances have been added to the cocaine they purchase.
-Even when purity tests or reagent kits are used, these methods may not detect all possible contaminants or dangerous additives, making it nearly impossible to guarantee the drug's safety or purity.

-The extent of cutting can vary significantly over time but for the last 15 years drugs such as cocaine ranged in Europe on average from 32% to 65% in purity.
+As it moves through a chain of traffickers (often a dozen or more), each looking to maximize profit, the drug is commonly mixed with adulterants which raise the risk of poisoning or overdose.
+For users, it is difficult to know what substances have been added to the cocaine they purchase.
+Purity tests or reagent kits may not detect all possible contaminants or dangerous additives, making it nearly impossible to guarantee the drug's safety or purity.
+The extent of cutting can vary, but drugs such as cocaine have ranged from 32 to 65 percent pure in Europe.

-A problem with illegal cocaine use, especially in the higher volumes used to combat fatigue (rather than increase euphoria) by long-term users, is the risk of ill effects or damage caused by the compounds used in adulteration.
-Cutting or "stepping on" the drug is commonplace, using compounds which simulate ingestion effects, such as Novocain (procaine) producing temporary anesthesia, as many users believe a strong numbing effect is the result of strong and/or pure cocaine, ephedrine or similar stimulants that are to produce an increased heart rate.
-The normal adulterants for profit are inactive sugars, usually mannitol, creatine, or glucose, so introducing active adulterants gives the illusion of purity and to 'stretch' or make it so a dealer can sell more product than without the adulterants, however the purity of the cocaine is subsequently lowered.
-The adulterant of sugars allows the dealer to sell the product for a higher price because of the illusion of purity and allows the sale of more of the product at that higher price, enabling dealers to significantly increase revenue with little additional cost for the adulterants.
-A 2007 study by the European Monitoring Centre for Drugs and Drug Addiction showed that the purity levels for street purchased cocaine was often under 5% and on average under 50% pure.
+One problem with illegal cocaine use is the risk of ill effects caused by compounds used in adulteration.
+Cutting (or "stepping on") the drug is common, using compounds which simulate ingestion effects; Novocain (procaine) produces temporary anesthesia, which many users consider the result of strong or pure cocaine, ephedrine or similar stimulants.
+Normal adulterants are inactive sugars (usually mannitol, creatine, or glucose), so introducing active adulterants gives the illusion of purity; however, the cocaine's true purity is lowered.
+A 2007 study by the European Monitoring Centre for Drugs and Drug Addiction indicated that the purity level of street cocaine was often under five percent and, on average, under 50 percent.